The programme, Community of Practice, Trainings

 The Pestalozzi Programme is the Council of Europe's training and capacity building programme for education professionals.

-It comprises three main areas of activity, European Workshops organised in the Member States, Summer School (ex European Seminars) organised at the Academy of Bad Wildbad and European Modules for trainer training.
+It offers European Workshops organised in the Member States, Summer Schools organised at the Academy of Bad Wildbad and European Modules for trainer training.
 The programme, building as it does on the long tradition of teacher training bursaries at the Council of Europe, has been developed to respond to the challenges of the Third Summit of Heads of State and Government of 2005.
 At this summit leaders called for a concerted effort by the Council of Europe to ensure that its values of respect of human rights, democracy and rule of law are placed at the centre of our education systems.
 They emphasised the key role of teacher education in this process.

 - Biography of Mr Johann Heinrich PESTALOZZI (1746-1827)